 Metro Heating and Cooling is here to help with all your heating, cooling, and Indoor Air Quality needs.

-You’ll find us in Blaine, Bloomington, Brooklyn Park, Eagan, Edina, Hastings, Maplewood, Minneapolis, Minnetonka, Roseville, North Saint Paul, Saint Paul, Saint Paul Park, South Saint Paul, Stillwater, West Lakeland, West Saint Paul, White Bear Lake, Woodbury, and many more locations.
+You’ll find us in Blaine, Bloomington, Brooklyn Park, Eagan, Edina, Hastings, Maplewood, Minneapolis, Minnetonka, Roseville, North Saint Paul, Saint Paul, Saint Paul Park, South Saint Paul, Stillwater, West Lakeland, West Saint Paul, White Bear Lake, Woodbury, and many more locations in Minnesota.

-What should I do if my system is not heating?
+What should I do if my heating is not working?

-If you have no heat or hot water, do a quick inspection of your heating system:
+If you have no heat or hot water, quickly inspect your heating system:

 - Check the fuse or breaker at the electrical panel